meaghanlewis/10-things-about-github/README.md

 # 10 things to know about GitHub!

-:sparkles:  A collection of helpful tips and tricks to become a GitHub power user. :sparkles:
+A collection of helpful tips and tricks to become a GitHub power user.

 1. [Git vs GitHub](git-vs-github.md)
 2. [Profile](profile.md)